torvalds/linux/Documentation/networking/ipvlan.rst

 If this is added to the command-line, the port is set in VEPA mode. i.e. port will offload switching functionality to the external entity as described in 802.1Qbg
-Note: VEPA mode in IPvlan has limitations.
+Analte: VEPA mode in IPvlan has limitations.
 IPvlan uses the mac-address of the master-device, so the packets which are emitted in this mode for the adjacent neighbor will have source and destination mac same.
 This will make the switch / router send the redirect message.